USS Santa Rosalia: Building and first owners

 She had a single screw, driven by three-cylinder triple-expansion steam engine that was rated at 476 NHP and gave her a speed of 10 kn.

 Hamilton's launched Santa Rosalia for Lang & Fulton of Greenock, and ownership was to be shared between the Hamilton's and Lang & Fulton.
 But before she was completed, they sold her to the Isthmian Steamship Company, which was a British company founded in 1910 by the United States Steel Products Corporation.

-Santa Rosalia was registered at London.
-Her United Kingdom official number was 132618 and her code letters were HTPC.
+Santa Rosalia was registered in London.
+Her United Kingdom official number was 132618, and her code letters were HTPC.
 By 1912 she was equipped for wireless telegraphy.

 US registry

 When the First World War started in 1914, all of the Isthmian Steamship Co's ships were transferred to the direct ownership of its parent company in the then-neutral USA, and re-registered there.
 Santa Rosalia was re-registered in New York.
 Her US official number was 212569 and her code letters were LDPN.
 By 1918 her wireless telegraph call sign was KLO.

 After the US entered World War I, the US Navy inspected Santa Rosalia in 1917 or 1918 for possible naval service.
 On 20 May 1918 the United States Shipping Board chartered her for the Navy.
 She was commissioned the same day at New Orleans as USS Santa Rosalia, with the Identification Number (ID) 1503.
 She was defensively armed with one 5-inch/51-caliber gun and one 3-inch/50-caliber gun.

 She made four trips for the Naval Overseas Transportation Service: two to France before the Armistice of 11 November 1918 and two afterward to Uruguay, one of which included a visit to the United States Virgin Islands.
 After being commissioned, Santa Rosalia went from New Orleans to Hampton Roads, Virginia, where she loaded United States Army general supplies.
 She left in convoy on 19 June 1918, reached Brest, France on 9 July, and continued to Gironde to discharge her cargo.
 She left France on 3 August and reached Baltimore, Maryland on 20 August.

 On 26 August 1918 Santa Rosalia left Baltimore for New York for repairs.
 Early in October 1918 she left Norfolk, Virginia in convoy.
 She reached Brest on 28 October, and continued to Saint-Nazaire.
 She was in St-Nazaire on 11 November when the Armistice was signed.
 She feft on 14 November, and reached Baltimore on 5 December.

 After transferring from a US Army to a US Shipping Board account, she went to New York to load a cargo of general supplies.
 She left on 19 January 1919, and reached Saint Thomas, U.S. Virgin Islands on 25 January.
 She left on 27 January, and reached Montevideo, Uruguay on 18 February.
 She unloaded and loaded cargo, and then returned to New York.

 From New York, Santa Rosalia made a second trip to Montevideo, returning on 6 June 1919.
 She was still in New York on 26 June when she was decommissioned, returned to her owners, and resumed civilian merchant trade.